MP2024/UWGD_2026/README.md

 # Task 8.
 Read depth (DP) by Transitions and Transversions

 This pipeline allows assessing difference in the read depth (DP) between transitions and transversions.
-The pipeline comprises of two parts—data extraction (produces a tsv file with two columns – DP and info about mutation type: transition/transversion) and data analysis (creates a plot showing how is the DP distributed within the mutation types.
+The pipeline comprises of two parts: data extraction (produces a tsv file with two columns&mdash;DP and info about mutation type: transition/transversion) and data analysis (creates a plot showing how is the DP distributed within the mutation types.

 ## 1. Data Extraction (Bash)